pdtran3k6/ReviewBoardNotificationBot/README.md

-# microsoftNotificationBot
+# ReviewBoardNotificationBot

-A Microsoft Bot that receives notification from other web service such as ReviewBoard and displays on various chat platforms (Skype, Slack, Microsoft Team, etc.)
+A Microsoft Bot that receives notification from ReviewBoard and displays on various chat platforms (Skype, Microsoft Team, kik, etc.)